Awareness Grows over Digital First Sale February 19, 2013Posted by Bill Rosenblatt in Business models, Law, Publishing.

 It’s pretty clear where this will end up: once Apple and Google enter the streaming market, cloud sync will be a “bullet list item” for all music services and will be expected to be entirely or mostly free.
 Music services will need to find other ways to create value that consumers will want to pay for.
 Sell T-shirts, maybe?

-E-Book Lending: The Serpent in the Garden of Eden March 3, 2011Posted by Bill Rosenblatt in Business models, DRM, Law, Publishing, Services, United States.
+E-Book Lending: The Serpent in the Garden of Eden March 3, 2011Posted by Bill Rosenblatt in Business models, DRM, Law, Libraries, Publishing, Services, United States.

 I wrote my previous article about e-books and libraries in response to an article by my colleague Thad McIlroy on his Future of Publishing site.
 The news that HarperCollins had put restrictions into its e-book licenses for lending library services so that each “acquired” title could only be loaned out 26 times was fresh and appeared as a side note in my article.
 HarperCollins (a division of Rupert Murdoch’s News Corp) is one of the world’s largest trade book publishers.
 So, what about this major development?